miklevin/MikeLev.in/_posts/2024-10-19-planning-to-win-with-llm.md

 date: 2024-10-18
 ---

-## The Power of AI and Human Experience in Investing
+## The Power of AI and Human Experience in Planning

 Failing to plan is planning to fail.
 Yeah, that's pretty much been me into my mid-50s, but not for lack of trying.
 Sob story, boo hoo... fast forward to the